-- I. Business meeting. - II.
-Instruction period-Report on assignments made at previous meeting. - III.
-Assignments for next meeting-Judging swine. - 1.
-The value of swine judging. - 2.
-Procedure in judging swine. - 3.
-Giving reasons for placing. - 4.
-Discuss the names of the parts of a hog. - 5.
-Discussion and study of the swine score card. - 6.
-Compare the lard hog score card and the score card for breeding animals.
-IV.
-Recreation.
+I. Business meeting.

+II.
+Instruction period-Report on assignments made at previous meeting.

+Assignments for next meeting-Judging swine.

+The value of swine jung.

+Procedure in judging swine.

+Giving reasons for placing.

+Discuss the names of the parts of a hog.

+Discussion and study of the swine score of a hog.
+Discussion and study of the swine score card.

+6. Compare the lard hog score card and the score card for breeding animals.